What Is a Physiatrist?

 What Is the Difference Between A Physical Therapist and A Physiatrist or Physician?

 This is a little harder to define, at least as far as PASS is concerned because we provide concierge medical services through our sister practice Shakthi.
-That said, generally speaking, physiatrists focus on rehabilitation medicine more than a general practitioner.
+That said, generally speaking, physiatrists focus on rehabilitation medicine more than general practitioners.
 We also generally focus on musculoskeletal issues related to bones, joints, tendons, ligaments, and nerves.
 For patients who experience severe chronic pain, we provide palliative care, also called pain management.
-And while we might not direct care for health challenges such as cancer, we work hand-in-hand with general practitioners, oncologists, and other specialists to help ensure patients are comfortable.
+While we might not direct care for health challenges such as cancer, we work hand-in-hand with general practitioners, oncologists, and other specialists to help ensure patients are comfortable.

 We can help.
 Schedule an appointment with one of our pain specialists, and we’ll develop a personalized plan to ensure you get the most out of your daily activities.